Identifying Sources of Neck Pain

 • Jaw problems (temporomandibular joint)

-Spinal Cord neck pain -Myelopathy
+Spinal Cord neck pain - Myelopathy

 Myelopathy pain develops when the spinal cord in the neck is compressed.
 Symptoms are often located at a distance below the compression site such as in the legs.
 This separation of pain may cause misdiagnosis and mismanagement.
 Myelopathy symptoms may include: Neck, arm, leg or lower back pain.
 Tingling, numbness or weakness.

 Most neck pain is associated with poor posture and repetitive strain/sprain injury.
 To prevent neck pain, try keep your head centred over your body.
-Some changes in your daily lift may help, these include:

 • Good posture: Make sure your shoulders are in straight line over your hips and ears when standing and sitting.